-- Type of institute Team within the Cyclotron Department of the Institute of Nuclear Research, Hungarian Academy of Sciences
+- Type of institute Team within the Cyclotron Application Department of the Institute for Nuclear Research, Hungarian Academy of Sciences

 - Participating country Hungary

 Staff and Programmes

-- Total staff 6 nuclear physicists (all part time), of which 0.25 equivalent man years are dedicated to NRDC Network activities.
+- Total staff 5 nuclear physicists (all part time), of which 0.25 equivalent man years are dedicated to NRDC Network activities.

 - Fiscal year Calendar year

 - Budget cycle One year

 - 1. Service - Charged-particle reaction data for Hungarian users.
-International services also include the provision of compiled and recommended data for monitor reactions, reactions for the production of medical radioisotopes, and reactions for thin-layer activation analysis. - 2.
-Reaction Data - Compilation of new cross-section data for nuclear reactions induced by charged particles, as performed at Forschungszentrum Jülich (Germany) and in Hungary. - Compilation of older data when required. - Review and evaluation of low- and intermediate-energy charged-particle data used in various applications.
+International services also • include the provision of compiled and recommended data for monitor reactions, reactions for the production of medical radioisotopes, and reactions for thin-layer activation analysis. - 2.
+Reaction Data - Compilation of new cross-section data for nuclear reactions induced by charged • particles, as performed at Forschungszentrum Jülich (Germany), Vrije Universiteit Brussel (Belgium), and in Hungary. - Compilation of older data when required. - Review and evaluation of low- and intermediate-energy charged-particle data used in various applications.

-• Compilation of all charged-particle nuclear data produced, as specified above.
+Compilation of all charged-particle nuclear data produced, as specified above. •

-- Provision of charged-particle reaction data to Hungarian users. - Measurement of the most important reaction data used for monitoring beam parameters, for medical radioisotope production, and for thin-layer activation analysis.
+- Provision of charged-particle reaction data to Hungarian users. - Measurement of the most important reaction data used for monitoring beam • parameters, for medical radioisotope production, for accelerator technology, and for thin-layer activation technique. - Systematic study of deuteron induced activation data up to 50 MeV. - Systematic comparison of the experimental and theoretical charged particle induced activation data.

-Ferenc T. Tárkányi
+Ferenc T. Tárkanyi